Achievable logoAchievable logo

 Feedback

-On the ACT this concept is intimately connected with the chapter on FANBOYS and joining clauses.
+On the ACT, this concept connects closely with the chapter on FANBOYS and joining clauses.

-Basically, it boils down to this: A comma by itself is not strong enough to join independent clauses (or complete sentences).
-Anytime you see a comma without the FANBOYS conjunction joining what could be complete sentences, you have a comma splice, which is bad.
-Don’t pick that one.
+Here’s the key idea: a comma by itself isn’t strong enough to join two independent clauses (two complete sentences).
+If you see a comma separating what could be two complete sentences without a FANBOYS conjunction, you have a comma splice, and it’s incorrect.

-Here’s a technique you can use to identify comma splices.
+Here’s a technique you can use to spot comma splices.

 • Read what comes before the comma.
 Is it a complete sentence?